Calcium bisulfite

-Calcium bisulfite (calcium bisulphite) is an inorganic compound which is the salt of a calcium cation and a bisulfite anion.
+Calcium bisulfite (calcium bisulphite or calcium hydrogen sulfite) is an inorganic compound which is the salt of a calcium cation and a bisulfite anion.
 It may be prepared by treating lime with an excess of sulfur dioxide and water.
 As a food additive it is used as a preservative under the E number E227.
 Calcium bisulfite is an acid salt and behaves like an acid in aqueous solution.
 It is used in the sulfite process for producing paper from wood chips.